+On December 10th, 1993, “The Gay and Lesbian Student Rights Bill” was signed into law.
 Up until 1993, Massachusetts law protected students against discrimination in terms of admission to public schools or access to school courses and activities on the basis of race, creed, color, sex, religion, and national origin.
-House Bill 3353 – “The Gay and Lesbian Student Rights Bill”, proposed adding sexual orientation to the protected classes.
+House Bill 3353 – “The Gay and Lesbian Student Rights Bill”, added sexual orientation to the protected classes.

 House Bill 3353 was filed by the Student Advisory Council, a statewide network of students working on a number of educational initiatives.
 The bill had forty-one co-sponsors, with Rep. Byron Rushing (D-Boston) and Sen. Robert Havern (D-Arlington) as the chief sponsors.